 Disclaimer: The information in this article is for general informational purposes only and should not be considered professional advice.
 Always consult with experts for specific guidance on healthcare security and compliance.

-Given the rise of cyber threats, and the change in physical security threats during an uncertain time for healthcare, we have reached a critical point.
-The number of healthcare data breaches in 2024 was reported to be over 45 million which is approximately a 60% increase in the past few years.
-This overall increase, in a multitude of threats, necessitates the approaches to healthcare security to become smarter and more resilient.
-The healthcare market is quickly advancing, shifting from “next generation” surveillance systems to biometric authentication and cloud based infrastructures to help protect sensitive patient data and to ensure clinical environments remain safe.
+Given the rise of cyber threats and the change in physical security threats during an uncertain time for healthcare, we have reached a critical point.
+The number of healthcare data breaches in 2024 was reported to be over 45 million, which is approximately a 60% increase from previous years.
+This overall increase in a multitude of threats necessitates that approaches to medical security become more innovative and more resilient.
+The healthcare market is quickly advancing, shifting from “next generation” surveillance systems to biometric authentication and cloud-based infrastructures to help protect sensitive patient data and to assure clinical environments remain safe.

 The Expanding Role of Surveillance in Healthcare

-Surveillance systems have changed from only being a way of watching hallways and entrances.
-Today, healthcare security systems are using AI to do surveillance in real-time with tread detection, facial recognition and behavior oral analysis.
+Surveillance systems have changed from being limited to watching hallways and entrances.
+Today, healthcare security systems are using AI to conduct real-time surveillance with tread detection, facial recognition, and behavioral analysis.
 These systems are much more than video feeds – they are sure proactive defenses that can notify staff if someone is in an unauthorized area or if there are unusual behavior patterns.

 High-resolution cameras and AI-based analytics allow hospitals and clinics to detect potential threats before any situation develops.
-Along with surveillance technology, video surveillance systems are now integrated with access control to better ensure that only the individuals allowed to access those restricted areas, i.e., operating rooms, data centers and pharmaceutical storage, are allowed in those areas.
+Along with surveillance technology, video surveillance systems are now integrated with access control to make sure that only authorized personnel are permitted in restricted areas, such as operating rooms, data centers, and pharmaceutical storage.
 This layered approach to security will enhance your operations while adhering to security compliance regulations such as HIPAA and HITECH.

 Biometric Authentication: Redefining Access Control

 Conventional authentication models based on passwords are being phased out in favor of more accurate and dependable biometric-based systems.
-Advanced healthcare security systems use biometric authentication techniques for scanning fingerprints, facial recognition, or scanning irises as their primary method of authentication, when appropriate.
+Advanced medical safety systems use biometric authentication techniques, such as fingerprint scanning, facial recognition, or iris scanning, as their primary method of authentication, when appropriate.

 The advantages are clear: biometrics reduce the risks associated with lost ID cards or stolen credentials, while biometric systems offer speed and security where time is of the essence and safety is paramount—such as the emergency department, or intensive care unit, where access to biometric systems is significantly quicker.
 There is almost even less likelihood of having biometric technology duplicated (and they will provide greater security) than worrying about an unauthorized person accessing your login.
 While healthcare organizations try to implement electronic health records (EHRs) or mobile health applications, the risk of trying to protect your login credentials with biometric protection will increase.